an-ethz/pwr4exp/README.md

 ## Learn More

-To learn more about `pwr4exp`, read through the [vignette](https://wangkai7kkw.github.io/pwr4exp/articles/pwr4exp.html) for `pwr4exp` which contains:
+To learn more about `pwr4exp`, read through the [vignette](https://an-ethz.github.io/pwr4exp/articles/pwr4exp.html) for `pwr4exp` which contains:

 - Details on how to provide required inputs.
 - Examples of conducting power analysis on the standard designs available in the package.
 - Examples of using `pwr4exp` to assess the power of a customized design.

-Additionally, more information is available at the [package website](wangkai7kkw.github.io/pwr4exp/).

 The documentation for this package is being updated.
 If you have any questions or suggestions, please feel free to contact the package maintainer.